Articles / Coronavirus

 Countries that had a lower impact could open up first

 Some countries have had low coronavirus transmission rates due to a combination of government action and other factors.
-As vaccination rates increase around the world, these countries could have a head start in ensuring that travellers will be safe when they go on holiday.
+As vaccination rates increase around the world, countries such as Australia and New Zealand could have a head start in ensuring that travellers will be safe when they go on holiday.

 Countries without restrictions could still have a high risk